 If this looks like something you would like to do during your stay in Crete than don’t hesitate to contact me.

-Soon I will be back home after a long Covid winter in Belgium!
-I’m totally prepared to live a healthy summer in Crete and to welcome all tourists with safety, according to the Covid rules, as I have now the certificate needed to be allowed to work with tourists in Crete!!
+I’m totally prepared to welcome all tourists with safety and according to the Covid rules, as I have now the certificate needed to be allowed to work with tourists in Crete!!

 Fodele is a typical Cretan village and my house is built outside of the village with great view over it.
 The house is also surrounded by orange trees which give me every spring a great view and a lovely blossom smell every time I open my balcony door.